espoirMur/my-blog-gastby/README.md

 - [] Fix the code for the pagination and don't let the page go out of range
 - [] When displaying the page site, make sure the post image thumbnail is displayed and they fit the page
 - [] Fix some css in the post that went out of range
-- [] Fix the google analytics issue and make sure the data is reaching googl analytics
+- [x] Fix the google analytics issue and make sure the data is reaching googl analytics
 - [] Fix image thumbnail when your are sharing the post on social media
+- [] Add stackoverflow icon in the main page.
 - [] setup a ci/cd pipeline to directly deploy the site on github pages using github actions
 - [] change the code of the highlighting and make sure the look like [this site](https://sergiokopplin.github.io/indigo/markdown-extra-components/#side-by-side)
 - [] Bonus :